A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Formulation of the problem

-Conservation of quasi-geostrophic potential vorticity for the $1$--$\nicefrac{3}{4}$ layer model (\ref{QGdp}) yields one non-linear equation (\ref{DQ0}) in one unknown, $\Psi(x,y,t)$.
-Gas giants are observed to be predominantly zonal, hence for the linear stability analysis the basic state is assumed to be only a function of latitude, $y$.
+In summary, the $1\frac{3}{4}$ layer model is written as conservation of quasi-geostrophic potential vorticity \textcolor{black}{$\frac{DQ}{Dt}=0$} for (\ref{QGdp}) which now yields one nonlinear equation in one unknown, $\Psi(x,y,t)$.
+As previously noted, gas giants are observed to be predominantly zonal, hence for the linear stability analysis the basic state is assumed to be only a function of latitude, $y$.
 The $x$ dimension on a gas giant is periodic, hence the $x$ and $t$ dependencies are represented with a Fourier component by replacing $\Psi(x,y,t)$ in (\ref{QGdp}) with $\Psi(y)+\delta \, \psi(y) \exp[ik(x-ct)]$, where $k$ and $c$ are the zonal wavenumber and phase speed, respectively, and $\delta$ sets the scale of the amplitude.
 The $y$ dimension is assumed to span a channel of width $L$ centred on the origin, $y \in (-L/2,L/2)$.
 When considering Jupiter's atmosphere, we assume that the channel is contained inside the northern or southern extratropical domain (i.e., poleward of the equatorial jet), where quasi-geostrophic theory holds.
 The meridional boundary conditions on the perturbations are Dirichlet, $\psi(-L/2)= 0$ and $\psi(L/2)=0$, unless otherwise stated.

 The problem is linearised by restricting to $|\delta| \ll 1$ and retaining only $O(\delta)$ terms.
 These standard assumptions yield a linear ordinary differential equation that governs the meridional structure of small-amplitude perturbations,